 We are registered with the IRS as a tax shelter.
 The IRS has issued to us the following tax shelter registration number: 94201000010.
 Issuance of the registration number does not indicate that an investment in us or the claimed tax benefits have been reviewed, examined or approved by the IRS.
 The tax laws require that some types of entities, including some partnerships, register as "tax shelters" in response to the perception that they claim tax benefits that may be unwarranted.
 As a result, we may be audited by the IRS and tax adjustments could be made.
-The rights of a unitholder owning less than a 1% interest in us to participate in the income tax audit process are very limited.
-Further, any adjustments in our tax returns will lead to adjustments in the unitholders' tax returns and may lead to audits of unitholders' tax returns and adjustments of items unrelated to us.
+The rights of a unitholder owning less than a 1% rurther, any adjustments in our tax returns will lead to adjustments in the unitholders' tax returns and may lead to audits of unitholders' tax returns and adjustments of items unrelated to us.
 You will bear the cost of any expenses incurred in connection with an examination of your personal tax return.